 All cruise ship terms use the bow as a reference point, just as compass markings are all related to their position to North.
 Learning these terms will help navigate the ship and know where all the venues are that you will want to get to.

 - Bow: The front-most part of the ship. (remember that scene from the Titanic with Jack and & Rose)

 - Forward: To get to the bow, you must go forward.

-- Midship: Seems obvious but is the portion of the ship between forward and aft.
+- Midship: It seems obvious, but it is the portion of the ship between forward and aft.